Live Aid: Notable absences

-Thin Lizzy keyboard player Darren Wharton expressed regrets about the band not being asked to perform: "That was a tragic, tragic decision.
-It could've been and it should've been the turning point for Phil (Lynott).
-And I think that really did Phil in quite a lot, that we were never asked to play.
-I mean Phil, he had a few problems at the time, but at the end of the day, if he would've been asked to play Live Aid, that would've been a goal for him to clean himself up to do that gig.
-We were all very upset of the fact that we weren't asked to do it because Phil knew Geldof and Midge Ure very well indeed.
-I was surprised that we weren't asked to do that.
-I don't think Phil ever forgave Bob."
-Lynott died less than five months after the concert, from complications associated with his drug and alcohol addictions.
+Madness were invited, but they declined as they were busy recording songs for their upcoming album Mad Not Mad, according to guitarist Chris Foreman.
+They were also in a period of heavy turmoil after falling out with Stiff Records and losing their keyboardist Mike Barson, and were considering splitting up at the time.
+As secondary vocalist Carl Smyth put it in 2002, "They were going, ‘Come and do Live Aid, it’ll be really good for you.
+It’s gonna be televised everywhere.’
+And we said, ‘Sorry mate, we’re splitting up because we’re not happy.’
+Which was probably a mistake, in retrospect, but we certainly had our ideals in those days."

+Thin Lizzy had broken up two years before Live Aid, with lead singer Phil Lynott's last years heavily affected by heroin and alcohol addictions, dying less than six months after Live Aid from complications associated with his addictions.
+Despite this, keyboard player Darren Wharton, in a 2011 interview, expressed anger about the band not being asked to perform, believing that Geldof taking a risk and inviting the band to reunite might have helped Lynott overcome his addictions, and also regain his full performance readiness, within the few months between an invite and the concert date.

-"I tried to pitch into Live Aid," recalled Roger Waters, "They asked me to put Pink Floyd back together for it and I said no, but I'd bring my new band to play.
+"I tried to pitch into Live Aid," recalled Roger Waters.
+"They asked me to put Pink Floyd back together for it, and I said no, but I'd bring my new band to play.
 They didn't want that.
 But that's alright.
 I went along on my own."
-Waters appeared backstage at the Wembley Stadium leg of Live Aid (where he was interviewed), and the classic Pink Floyd lineup reunited for the follow up to Live Aid, Live 8, in 2005.
+Waters appeared backstage at the Wembley Stadium leg of Live Aid (where he was interviewed), and the classic Pink Floyd lineup reunited for the follow-up to Live Aid, Live 8, in 2005.

-Neil Peart, drummer of Canadian rock band Rush said: "Geddy was involved with the Northern Lights charity record here in Canada, although Rush weren't invited to participate in the Live Aid event—mainly because if you look at the guest list, it was very much an 'in-crowd' situation.
+Neil Peart, drummer of Canadian rock band Rush, said: "Geddy was involved with the Northern Lights charity record here in Canada, although Rush wasn't invited to participate in the Live Aid event – mainly because if you look at the guest list, it was very much an 'in-crowd' situation.
 We were 'out' by then.
 We didn't refuse to take part because of any principles.
 Mind you, I wouldn't have been happy being part of this scenario.
 Those stars should have shut up and just given over their money if they were genuine.
-I recall that Tears for Fears, who made a musical and artistic decision to pull out of the concert, were subsequently accused by Geldof of killing children in Africa—what a shockingly irresponsible and stupid attitude to take.
-But I have nothing bad whatsoever to say about Bob Geldof; he sacrificed his health, his career, everything for something he believed in.
+I recall that Tears for Fears, who made a musical and artistic decision to pull out of the concert, were subsequently accused by Geldof of killing children in Africa – what a shockingly irresponsible and stupid attitude to take.
+But I have nothing bad whatsoever to say about Bob Geldof; he sacrificed his health, his career, [and] everything for something he believed in.
 But others around him got involved for their own reasons.
 Some of those involved in Northern Lights were actually quoted as saying that their managers told them to get down to the recording sessions because it would be a good career move!"